 wp-posts table and imported our own.
 Success.
 After exporting a quick backup of the new “empty” database, we dropped it entirely and imported our original, “fully pimped” database.
 Checking the site revealed relative success.
 Everything that could work did work.
 It quickly became obvious that there were several plugin issues that needed our attention.

 After deleting all uploaded plugins, we began uploading them, one at a time, activating them, and checking the site after each one.
-This was tedious, and several plugin backup copies were somehow corrupted 1, requiring us to upload fresh copies.
+This was tedious, and several plugin backup copies were somehow corrupted (see Update for more infos), requiring us to upload fresh copies.
 On several occasions, in fact, plugin errors were due to corrupt or truncated backup copies of the plugins themselves.